We all want children to feel confident with numbers, even if we struggle with maths ourselves

-Every family can help their children with maths, you don't need to be an expert and we can help!
+Everyone can help children with maths – you don't need to be an expert, and we can help!

-Developing number confidence and a positive attitude to maths have a crucial impact on a child's schooling and their ability to use numbers in everyday life as they grow.
+Developing number confidence and a positive attitude to maths has a crucial impact on a child's schooling, and their ability to use numbers in everyday life as they grow.

 Watch National Numeracy's Ben talk about how we can help children develop positive attitudes towards maths.